EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/refreshing-the-suspension/index.md

 Old vs new.
 I'm pretty positive the axles in the car were original.
 ![](images/18.jpg)

 If you look closely at the boots you can see the cracks starting to form.
-I didn't think they last long once this thing hits the road.
+I didn't think they'd last long once this thing hits the road.
 ![](images/19.jpg)
 ![](images/20.jpg)